 Increases in the carrying amounts arising on the revaluation of land and buildings are credited to other reserves in equity.
-To the extent that the increase reverses a decrease previously recognised in profit or loss, the increase is first recognised in profit or loss.
-Decreases that reverse previous increases of the same asset are first charged against the revaluation reserves directly in equity to the extent of the remaining reserve attributable to the asset; all other decreases are charged to profit or loss.
+To the extent that the increase reverses a decrease previously recognised in surplus or deficit, the increase is first recognised in surplus or deficit.
+Decreases that reverse previous increases of the same asset are first charged against the revaluation reserves directly in equity to the extent of the remaining reserve attributable to the asset; all other decreases are charged to surplus or deficit.